Buffalo Water Quality at a Glance

 • Continuous automated monitoring at the water intake

-• Participation in NOAA and EPA regional monitoring programs
+• Participation in regional monitoring programs

 Treatment Capabilities: